emilkaram/Self-Driving-Cars-Traffic-Sign-Classifier-Udacity-CarND-Project-2/writeup_template.md

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. Basic summary of the data set.
 I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set = 34799
 * The size of the validation set = 4410